forestgrape/coronavirus/10_vaccines/vaccine_questions.md

 	* Even tough low doses of mercury pass a symptom test, it enriches in the human body and can be neurotoxic.
 The latter is known for mercury therefore it is not used anymore as medicine.
 	* The safety of aluminum as adjuvant is still unclear despite being in use for 90 year, there are studies suggesting aluminum is involved in the development of Alzheimer but such long term effects are not accessed by the trials.
 Nevertheless, it may be worth risking Alzheimer to avoid smallpox or polio.
 	* Wild type aids viruses easily pass the symptom test.
 The problem is however they build their genome into long-lived immune cells and therefore AIDS infections are usually life long.
 * Substances which cause subtle and hard to diagnose damage.
-E.g. MDMA commonly known ecstasy can damage neurone in the brain.
-A each heavy ecstasy trip one gets looses a little bit of mental performance.
+E.g. MDMA (ecstasy) can damage neurone in the brain and cause a slight loss in mental performance.
 Such effects are hard to detect and not detected in simple symptom tests.
 * Substance where the kinetics or the pattern of damage is unknown.

 ### Covid Vaccine Trials